-It wasn’t that the British system lacked a constitution, but the English conception of its place in the political order was vastly different than the one that evolved in the American states.
+It wasn’t that the British system lacked a constitution, but its unwritten nature and the English conception of its place in the political order was vastly different than the one that evolved in the American states.

 In American thought, constitutions remained above governments.
 They limited the action of every governmental branch, and political systems were subject to words of their constitutions.
 In short, constitutions stood as the supreme law of the land, and the entire system of government flowed out of them.